ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 * performs SMART self-tests;

-* displays drive identity information, capabilities, attributes, and self-test/error logs;
+* displays drive identity information, capabilities, attributes, self-test/error logs, device statistics, etc...;

 * can read in smartctl output from a saved file, interpreting it as a read-only virtual device;